solodev/homepage-slick-slider/README.md

 # Homepage Slick Slider

 [Solodev's](https://www.solodev.com/) twist on a homepage slider is modern, responsive, and easy to implement.
 Based on [Slick Slider by Ken Wheeler](http://kenwheeler.github.io/slick/), this slider is agency tested and ready for your web project.
 The slider can be used out-of-the-box and includes innate responsive styling within a Bootstrap framework.
+Tested in Chrome, Firefox, and Edge.

 ## Tutorial